 "I'm feeling better, starting to shoot around, move around the court a little bit.
 It feels good," Nance said, hinting he's about a week away.

-Nance, who suffered a season-ending injury in his right knee at Wyoming, is thrilled to have escaped serious damage in Charlotte.
+Nance, who suffered a season-ending injury in his right knee at Wyoming, is thrilled to have escaped serious damage against the Charlotte Hornets.

 "I'm as content as can be the way everything is going and how fast it's been progressing," he said.

-Nance wouldn't elaborate if the injury will get in the way of participating in the NBA's dunk contest during All-Star weekend if invited.
+Nance wouldn't elaborate if the injury would get in the way of his participating in the NBA's dunk contest during All-Star Weekend if invited.

 "I haven't even thought about it," Nance answered.
 "I'm just worried about my health."